Pistonite/vmsetup/src/tool/basic-tools.md

 | `ripgrep` | Search tool (telescope.nvim requires it) | https://github.com/BurntSushi/ripgrep |
 | `fd-find` | File find tool (telescope.nvim requires it) | https://github.com/sharkdp/fd |
 | `websocat` | Websocket client CLI | https://github.com/vi/websocat |

+## Next Steps
+Next we will install tools that require change to `.bashrc`, so we can install them all first and copy the `.bashrc` directly afterward.